 Relevant for: GUI tests and API tests

-When you create and design a virtualized service, part of the configuration process is defining the expected behavior for the service: how quickly it should respond, what the requests and responses to this service should be, and so forth.
+When you create and design a virtualized service, part of the configuration process is defining the expected behavior for the service: how quickly it should respond or what the requests and responses to this service should be.
 Because of this, you define performance models and data models for each virtualized service using Service Virtualization.
 These models are then saved with your virtualization project.

 Later, when you add a virtualization project in a UFT One test, the performance models and data models are included with each virtualized service.
 When you run a test using the virtualized service, you select one of the models to use for a test run:

 When you create a virtualization project and add services to the project, you can specify precisely how these services should perform when deployed and run.
-You can define how quickly the service responds, how often to send requests and responses to the service, the data load for the simulated server, and so forth.
+You can define how quickly the service responds, how often to send requests and responses to the service, or the data load for the simulated server.